chinapedia/wikipedia.abstract.en/Page/Horace.md

 Life

-Horatii_Flacci_Sermonum.tif Horace can be regarded as the world's first autobiographer[6] – In his writings, he tells us far more about himself, his character, his development, and his way of life than any other great poet in antiquity.
+Horace can be regarded as the world's first autobiographer[6] – In his writings, he tells us far more about himself, his character, his development, and his way of life than any other great poet in antiquity.
 Some of the biographical writings contained in his writings can be supplemented from the short but valuable "Life of Horace" by Suetonius (in his _Lives of the Poets_).[7]

 Childhood